72services/qlrm/README.md

 - Support for multiple constructors
 - Definition of schema for code generation

-Thanks to Stefan Heimberg https://github.com/StefanHeimberg and Nicola Mazarese https://github.com/nicolaMaza for their contribution!
+Thanks to Stefan Heimberg https://github.com/StefanHeimberg, Nicola Mazarese https://github.com/nicolaMaza and Jan Mosig https://github.com/JanMosigItemis for their contribution!

 ##Maven Dependency
 QLRM is available in Maven Central